Central Oregon FUSE is now Fuse Housing Collaborative!

 Building bridges to stable housing.

-Central Oregon FUSE is a nonprofit organization creating permanent, affordable housing with supportive services for our chronically homeless community members.
+Fuse Housing Collaborative is a nonprofit organization creating permanent, affordable housing with supportive services for our chronically homeless community members.

-FUSE Programs
+Fuse Programs

 Support Services Coordination